 The aforementioned AirScape back panel promises to achieve better weight distribution, in addition to the lightweight internal frame.
 The overall weight is held closer to your body, as the back panel keeps the bag flat.

 Storage, Organization, and Accessibility

-Equipped with two stretchy side mesh pockets for holding water bottles, as well as an external hydration sleeve which holds up to 3 liters of water, the Osprey Kestrel 38 is built with hydration in mind.
+Equipped with two stretchy side mesh pockets for holding water containers, as well as an external hydration sleeve that holds up to 3 liters of water, the Osprey 38 is built with hydration in mind.
 This is important when on longer day hikes.

-There is also a built-in sleeping bag compartment with a divider, so you can easily keep your bed separate from the rest of your gear.
-This makes it easier to access your sleeping bag when you’re feeling tired after a long day on the trail.
+There’s also a built-in sleeping bag compartment with a divider, so you can easily keep your bed separate from the rest of your gear.
+This makes it easier to access your sleeping bags when you’re feeling tired after a long day on the trail.

 The built-in, bright green rain cover promises to protect your gear in the rain.
-This is particularly important when carrying food, electronics, or other valuable gear.
+This is particularly important when carrying food, electronics, spare battteries, or other valuable gear.